robotpy/robotpy-wpilib/docs/guide/running.rst

 ::

-    Windows:   py robot.py upload
+    Windows:   py robot.py deploy

-    Linux/OSX: python3 robot.py upload
+    Linux/OSX: python3 robot.py deploy

-A really useful option is ``--nc``, which will cause the deploy command to show your program's console output, by launching a netconsole listener.
+Note that when you run this command like that, you won't get any feedback from the robot whether your code actually worked or not.
+If you want to see the feedback from your robot, a really useful option is ``--nc``.
+This will cause the deploy command to show your program's console output, by launching a netconsole listener.

 .. code-block:: sh